maureen-muriithi/maureen-muriithi/README.md

 - ❓ Ask me about anything related to Python and related technologies

-- ⚡ Fun fact: If I could have any superpower, it would be to speak and understand any language including python 😅,  so I could connect with any code in the world😅
+- ⚡ Fun fact:If I could have any superpower, it would be to speak any language including python 😅,  so I could connect with any code in the world😅

 <br/>